chromium/chromium/docs/speed/binary_size/optimization_advice.md

          a single `base::StringPiece`.

 #### Optimizing Java Code
+ * If you're adding a new feature, see if it makes sense for it to be packaged into its own [feature split].
+E.g.:
+   * Has a non-trivial amount of Dex (>50kb)
+   * Not needed on startup
+   * Has a small integration surface (calls into it must be done with reflection).
  * Prefer fewer large JNI calls over many small JNI calls.
  * Minimize the use of class initializers (`<clinit>()`).
    * If R8 cannot determine that they are "trivial", they will prevent